-Catholic and independent schools participating in the Tutor Learning initiative will be employing tutors using their own recruitment processes.
-If you are interested in working as a tutor in a Catholic or independent school, you are encouraged to actively engage with employment opportunities at schools in these sectors.
+Catholic and independent schools taking part in the Tutor Learning Initiative employ tutors using their own recruitment processes.
+If you're interested in working as a tutor in a Catholic or independent school, you will need to engage directly with these sectors.

-A VIT registered teacher appointed as a tutor will be paid by Government schools based on salary rates and conditions as specified in the Victorian Government Schools Agreement 2017, taking into account years of service and arrangements for pre-service teachers.
-Tutors may be employed by schools on either a full-time, part-time or casual basis.
+A VIT registered teacher appointed as a tutor is paid by government schools.
+Salary is based on salary rates and conditions as specified in the Victorian Government Schools Agreement 2017, taking into account years of service and arrangements for pre-service teachers.
+Tutor employment may be on a full-time, part-time or casual basis.

-Information on VIT registered teacher salaries is available on HRWeb:
+Information on VIT registered teacher salaries is available on:

-Register to become a tutor in a Government school
+Register to become a tutor or CRT in a government school

-https://edupay.eduweb.vic.gov.au/.
-Once logged into eduPay, please click the 'Careers' tile, followed by the 'School Jobs' tile in order to navigate to the ROL.
+eduPay.
+Once logged into eduPay, click the 'Careers' tile, followed by the 'School Jobs' tile to navigate to ROL.

-If you don't already have an account, you will need to create one and submit your CV/resume, and work preferences to Job Opportunities as follows:
+If you do not already have an account, you'll need to create one and submit your CV/resume, and work preferences to job opportunities as follows:

 - Go to the portal and click on 'Add your resume to ROL Job Opportunities'